-    Needless to say, my post will be controversial for calling out such a culture.
+Needless to say, this article will be controversial for calling out such a culture.
 Certainly, it will be considered offensive.
 But the fact is these individuals and their “skepticism” have not gained traction on the basis of merit or any sort of intellectual acumen.
-Rather, they have all gained a following because of a general lack of concern for real education and research embedded in the hateful biases of the masses towards Islam and Muslims.
+Rather, they have all gained a following because of a general lack of concern for real education and research embedded in the bigotry of the masses towards Islam and Muslims.

-And yet, all of these people are being taken seriously in the so-called “Information Age”.
-But is this what the Age of Enlightenment is supposed to promote?
+Despite lacking any real credentials, all of these people are being taken seriously in the so-called “Information Age”.
+But is this what the Age of Enlightenment was supposed to promote?
 A lack of concern for real academic credentials and research?
 Is this what the Age of Intellectualism has bred?
 Polemicists that can only be regarded as relevant because of their identities?
 Should we really be doubting our religion when the standards for doubt today are so low that we disregard our own educational institutions and prop up pseudo-intellectuals in their stead?